nakhan8/ICS-Date-Conversion/README.md

 # ics-date-converter

-calendar integrations with SnapHabit.
-"ICS" is a calendar format
+Calendar integrations with SnapHabit.
+"ICS" is a calendar format.

+It converts the old ics file into new ics file with an update date.

 ### how to run program
 1. Clone repo: git clone